Amarthgul/PersonalCodes/OSU/DESIGN6400/ISS/README.md

 **Distortion**

-Distortion is the uneven magnification through the image.
+Distortion is the uneven magnification ratio through the image.
 From a visual aspect, this typically causes straight lines in the image to become curved.
 In the image below, the ground and the pillars are imaged as curved lines despite being straight:

 <div align="center">
 	<img src="resources/ReadmeImg/the-cinematography-of-shogun.png" width="640">